buildpacks/rfcs/text/0000-dockerfiles.md

 Extensions participate in the buildpack detection process, with the same UID, GID, and interface for `/bin/detect`.
 However,
 - `/bin/detect` is optional for extensions, and they are assumed to pass detection when it is not present.
 Just like with buildpacks, a /bin/detect that exits with a 0 exit code passes detection, and fails otherwise.
+- If an extension is missing `/bin/detect`, the extension root is treated as a pre-populated output directory (i.e., extensions can include a static build plan).
 - Extensions may only output `provides` entries to the build plan.
 They must not output `requires`.
 - Extensions are not included in `order` definitions (e.g., in `builder.toml`); instead, a separate `order-ext` table should be used.
 The `order-ext` table will be prepended to the provided `order` (as if `order-ext` were a meta-buildpack).
 - Extensions are always `optional`.